Foxy/foxy-cloudflare-membership-site/README.md

   - Go to your domain settings
   - click on the Workers button
   - click "Add route" and set the worker to use and the routes it should be active on
+- the Customer Portal Page must also be a protected route.

 ### Restrict access to tags